-It is crucial that families are supported to have positive mental health and well-being during the perinatal period (from conception to 18 months after a baby is born).
+It is crucial that families are supported to have positive mental health and well-being during the perinatal period (from conception to one year after a baby is born).
 Untreated perinatal mental health problems present a major public health concern and can have long-term impacts on the physical and mental health outcomes of mothers, babies, partners, and families.

 In 2019, the Scottish Government launched a programme of work to increase the provision of perinatal mental health services to women in Scotland.
 NES is supporting this agenda with workforce expansion and training.